-The Firm takes its responsibilities under applicable data protection law, including the EU General Data Protection Regulation and implementing legislation such as the Data Protection Act 2018, seriously.
-The purpose of this Notice is to inform you of the data relating to you that the Firm collects and use in connection with this website and the uses (including disclosures to third parties) we make of such data.
+The Chambers takes its responsibilities under applicable data protection law, including the EU General Data Protection Regulation and implementing legislation such as the Data Protection Act 2018, seriously.
+The purpose of this Notice is to inform you of the data relating to you that the Chambers collects and use in connection with this website and the uses (including disclosures to third parties) we make of such data.

-The Firm is not responsible for the content or privacy practices of any linked sites.
+The Chambers is not responsible for the content or privacy practices of any linked sites.
 Any external links to other websites are clearly identifiable as such.
 Some technical terms used in this Notice are explained at the end of this page.

 If you have any questions about our use of your personal data, please contact us.